Work Based Degrees offer greater flexibility

 Our Academic Skills Unit (ASK) provides additional support you in areas such as academic writing, referencing, note taking and time management.

-To help you juggle this course alongside your work and home life, you'll get extra support from:
+To help you juggle your course alongside your work and home life, you'll get extra support from: